vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <br><br>
 That's it for the indoor sensors, see also my [Outdoor sensors - Best Buy Tips](zigbee_outdoor)

-Or checkout [ESPHome DIY sensors buy tips](esphome_diy) for all kinds or hardware buy tips to create your own sensors.
+Or check out [ESPHome DIY sensors buy tips](esphome_diy) for all kinds of hardware buy tips to create your own sensors.